akakie/OLLI-Teaching/search-f16a.md

 ### The Dark Web

 There is also a portion of the web dedicated to criminal activities.
 It is sometimes called the Dark Web, which may contain sites related to criminal activity.
-I urge **EXTREME CAUTION** before you venture into the Dark Web. **Even better,** avoid this area of the internet completely unless you know **exactly** what your are doing.
+I urge **EXTREME CAUTION** before you venture into the Dark Web. **Even better,** avoid this area of the internet completely unless you know **exactly** what you are doing.
 In particular, be prepared with high-tech security and anonymity tools to protect yourself and your identity.
 For more information on the Dark Web, I recommend exploring the history of the Silk Road.
 Start with the wikipedia link  <https://en.wikipedia.org/wiki/Silk_Road_/(marketplace/)>.
 From there you will find ways to learn more about the Dark Web.
 Procede with care.
 At least consider using Tor browser to help hide the link back to your computer if you attempt to access the Dark Web.
 The Wikipedia site mentioned above is safe.
 Entering the Dark Web is not.

 ## Evaluations